waynegakuo/bytewise/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.2.9.

-## Setting Up Your Angular Project for Vertex AI in Firebase 🚀
+## Setting Up Your Angular Project for Firebase AI Logic 🚀

-This guide will walk you through the initial setup required to run the Angular example that demonstrates the integration of Vertex AI within a Firebase project.
+This guide will walk you through the initial setup required to run the Angular example that demonstrates the integration of Firebase AI Logic within a Firebase project.

 ### Understanding the Architecture 🏗️

 In this example, Angular serves as the front-end framework, providing the user interface for interacting with our tech gadget inventory.
 We leverage the AngularFire library to seamlessly connect this Angular application to your Firebase project.
-The exciting part is Vertex AI in Firebase, which allows us to tap into powerful AI models directly from our Firebase backend.
+The exciting part is Firebase AI Logic, which allows us to tap into powerful AI models directly from our Firebase backend.
 This enables features like intelligent chat sessions and the use of tools that empower the AI agent to perform actions (such as accessing inventory details).

 ### Prerequisites ✅